 In addition to a marketing plan, below are some tactics that have been successfully used to encourage their customers to use self-service.
 We offer these as observations, not recommendations; these tactics must be evaluated based on the business and customer engagement model.

-Requestor use of and success with self-service becomes two critical measures to assess the success and health of KCS in Phase 4, Leverage.
+Requestor use of and success with self-service becomes two critical measures to assess the success and health of KCS in the Optimize and Innovate phase.
 If the articles are not making it to the self-service model or if customers are not using self-service, the KCS implementation will stall.

 For some examples of good support web sites see the Association of Support Professionals (ASP) list of Ten Best Web Support Sites.
 The ASP conducts an annual assessment of support sites and the criteria they use is available on their web site.
 It is a great collection of attributes to use in designing your self-service support mechanism.